ScottS2017/barcode_scan/README.md

 # Barcode Scanner

-EAN-17 On-Device Barcode Scanner in Flutter made with camera and firebase_ml_vision packages.
+On-Device Barcode Scanner in Flutter made with camera and firebase_ml_vision packages.

-Null Safe run with `--no-sound-null-safety`

 Min Dart SDK version: `2.12.0-0`

+In Intellij/AS be sure to set the additional argument to your run
+    configuration: "--no-sound-null-safety"

+To run from command line:`flutter run --no-sound-null-safety`